 Yes, dressing, physical appearance and body expression also equally matter in an interview.
 It is always advised to appear in formal dressing and look confident and real in an interview.

 So this was all about how to answer “tell me about yourself” in your college interview.
-You can reach out to our Leverage Edu experts and our experts will help you craft an impressive foreign university application to ensure that you get successfully shortlisted into your dream university!
-Call us at 1800 57 2000 for a free 30-minute counselling session.
+You can reach out to our Leverage Edu experts and our experts will help you craft an impressive foreign university application to ensure that you get successfully shortlisted for your dream university!
+Also, you can follow our career counselling page for effective interview preparation tips.